meshula/Nanocolor/Nanocolor.md

-OpenEXR goes so far as to restrict itself to linear working spaces, and describes them completed by specifying chromaticities and an adapted whitepoint in the CIEXYZ 1931 space.
+OpenEXR goes so far as to restrict itself to linear working spaces, and describes them completed by specifying chromaticities and an adapted whitepoint in the CIE XYZ 1931 space.
 Nanocolor takes inspiration from this, and uses the equations in SMPTE document RP177-1993 (reaffirmed in 2002) ~ SMPTE Recommended
 Practice: Derivation of Basic Television Equations.